Physical therapy for adhesive capsulitis in Oregon City, Oregon

 Is physical therapy covered by insurance?

-Luna is partnered with numerous insurance plans, simplifying the benefits verification process for you.
-When you choose Luna, your co-pay will consistently align with the specified co-pay amount in your insurance plan for a PT clinic visit.
+Our collaboration with multiple insurance plans streamlines the benefits verification process for your ease.
+With Luna, your co-pay will consistently match the precise amount specified by your insurance plan for visiting a PT clinic.
 We accept all major insurances and Medicare.

 Is there a waiting list for new patients?

-No—we want it to be easy for patients to get started with their physical therapy!
-We can always accommodate new patients, and most patients can have their first at-home physical therapy appointment within 48 hours of signing up.
-Our therapists work 6:30 am - 8:30 pm, 7 days a week.
+No, that's not our approach—we're dedicated to ensuring a seamless start for patients embarking on their physical therapy.
+Accommodating new patients is our priority, and in most cases, the first at-home physical therapy session can be arranged within 48 hours of signing up.
+Our therapists maintain flexible schedules, available from 6:30 am to 8:30 pm, seven days a week.
 Check Availability.

 Who are Luna’s physical therapists?